 I love this quote from B.K.
 Iyengar, considered to be one of the foremost yoga teachers in the world.
-He highlights that the practice of yoga can indeed help us to endure what cannot be cured, which is good news for those of us with Fibromyalgia.
-Personally, I have found this to be very encouraging and certainly in my experience, my time on a yoga mat makes me feel at peace with my aching body.
+He highlights that the practice of yoga can indeed help us to endure what cannot be cured.
+Which is good news for those of us with Fibromyalgia.
+Personally, I have found this to be very encouraging.
+Certainly in my experience, my time on a yoga mat makes me feel at peace with my aching body.

-Before, I continue I would just like to make it clear that I am not a “bendy Wendy” and have never been a “bendy Wendy”.
-It has only been in the last 3 years that I have adopted this practice and made it a vital part of my personal wellbeing story when dealing with my own Fibromyalgia.
+Before, I continue I would just like to make it clear that I am not a “bendy Wendy” and have never been a “bendy Wendy.”
+It has only been in the last 3 years that I have adopted this practice.
+I have made it a vital part of my personal wellbeing story when dealing with my own Fibromyalgia.

 Yoga is an incredibly adaptive practice and totally suitable for anybody……yes, even you!